sanctuarycomputer/style/README.md

 );
 ```

-Instead, extend your `tailwind.config.js` to include the base style you want so it can be shared across your codebase and be reused later.
+Instead, extend your `tailwind.config.js` to include the base styles you want!
+Then we can re-use these bases styles in tailwind for later purposes

 _do_